About the Brandon Fire Department

 Each October, fire departments all across the county sponsor special events to promote fire safety education in their community.
 This month was selected to commemorate the Great Chicago Fire that occurred on October 10, 1871.
 Many of the education programs are presented in conjunction with the National Fire Protection Association’s Fire Prevention Week.
 The NFPA program identifies a specific theme each year and focuses fire education to students within the local school system.
 Trained fire personnel deliver the annual fire safety message to all participating schools and childcare facilities.

-For more information, contact the Division of Fire and Life Safety at 601-824-4636 or [CLICK HERE] to schedule a fire prevention week activity at your school.
+For more information, contact the Brandon Fire Department at 601-824-4636 to schedule a fire prevention week activity at your school.